To recap: If identity is who you think you are, then personality is what you actually are.

 Likewise, sensing-dominance misses the forest for the trees, so that taking steps back from what’s happening now in order to look beneath at possible meanings feels daunting or pointless.

-Understanding how each personality trait serves its function can transform discouraging feelings of lack and inadequacy . . . or misplaced arrogant superiority . . . into a healthy respect and desire for further growth, balance, and connection with others who are stronger and more experienced where you’re weak.
+Understanding how each personality trait serves its function can transform discouraging feelings of lack and inadequacy . . . or misplaced arrogant superiority . . . into a healthy respect and desire for further growth and balance.

 Jung, C. G., and Herbert Read.
 The collected works of C.G.
 Jung, vol. 6: psychological types.
 Routledge, 1989.